The Big Project

 For the beam, a cut out was made so it would be recessed.

-The long beam in place, not protruding into the room below.
+The long beam is in place and doesn’t protrude into the room below.

 The long beam comes out from the existing house …